fookaiming/fookaiming.github.io/src/dev/java/virtual-thread.md

 ## Migration

+- limit carrier thread
+    - two ways to limit the carrier thread
+        1. Limit the number of carrier threads by setting the system property jdk.virtualThreadScheduler.parallelism=
+        2. Limit the maximum number of pool size by setting the system property jdk.virtualThreadScheduler.maxPoolSize=

 - migration is cheap, usually, one to few lines of code change, eg: changing thread pool to virtual thread factory
     - migrate task to virtual thread, not pool
 - most lib and framework have stated their migration to support to virtual thread eg: spring, tomcat